rubigdata/bigdata-blog-2019-DanielAnthes/index.md

-# Header
+# Welcome!

 This is the index page for this blog.
+The entries for each assignment will be listed below:

 ## Assignment 1